 Its northernmost location in Metro Manila has made it a convenient location for those coming from the north, specifically Bulacan and Pampanga, who want to make a living in the capital - a migration that has been assisted by the relocation of a number of industries into the center of the city.
 The most notable of these have been recycling companies, and Valenzuela is said to have the highest number in the region since 2002.

 Formerly a part of Bulacan, areas covered by present-day Valenzuela include the hacienda of a past Spanish friar, several small political settlements, and a Spanish garrison.
 The city’s name is said to be of two origins: one simply being the diminutive variant of Valencia, as Valenzuela actually stands for “little Valencia” in Spanish.
 The other is said to be that the once-town was named after Pio Valenzuela, a Tagalog physician who served as one of the leaders of the Katipunan.

 The city’s past and more recent histories are evident in its landscape through its various landmarks.
 This includes the Valenzuela City People’s Park, a 1.3-hectare urban park located beside the city hall, and the National Shrine of Our Lady of Fatima, the center of the Fatima apostolate that was declared a tourist and pilgrimage site, but is remarkably known most as the church associated with Our Lady of Fatima University.

-Big investors, on the other hand, who want to make major investments on large commercial, industrial, or agricultural lots in the city can go big and pool just a little more than a quarter of a billion pesos for lots with as much as 12,500 square meters worth of area in key locations like Daang Bato Road or right by the McArthur Highway.
+Big investors, on the other hand, who want to make major investments on a large commercial, industrial, or agricultural lot for sale in Valenzuela can go big and pool just a little more than a quarter of a billion pesos for lots with as much as 12,500 square meters worth of area in key locations like Daang Bato Road or right by the McArthur Highway.